AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

   Some models work on the basis on having as part of the model a carefully selected amount of records included to be able to make predictions.
 In fact this is how the so called "Lazy learners" or "instance-based" models work.\
   Other type of larger models like deep learning, it is possible to retrieve information about the training data under certain circumstances.\
   Foundation models are pre-trained in vast amounts of data, which is embedded, and posteriorly are retrained for specific purposes.
-- Small-group reporting ( which can enable Re-identification / Attribute Inference):\
+- Small-group reporting (which can enable Re-identification / Attribute Inference):\
-  *brief description*
+  Some individuals data that belong to a specific group or category, where only a few individuals are present, could be easily identifiable.
+This can lead to re-identification, specially if some characteristics of the group are already known.
+For example patients in a specific NHS board that suffer from a rare genetic disease.
 - Class Disclosure:\
   It occurs when information of a distinct population group is reveled, often inadvertently.
 For instance, when either none or all of the observations in a given category come from that subpopulation.
 - Privacy or Reconstruction attacks:\